Non-supersymmetric String Models from Anti-D3-/D7-branes in Strongly Warped Throats: Soft Terms for Linear and Non-Linear Supersymmetry

 Non-linearly realised supersymmetry comes in by means of a nilpotent chiral superfield $X$, whose scalar is constrained to be $\smash{\phi^X = \psi^X \psi^X/2 F^X}$ by the nilpotency condition $X^2=0$: such a multiplet has a non-zero F-term and therefore must be included in the supersymmetry-breaking hidden sector.
 Other fields may realise supersymmetry non-linearly due to similar constraints with similar solutions, but usually they do not have non-zero F-terms and thus are not in this sector.
 Anyway, for all such constrained multiplets, there are two distinct scenarios.

 \begin{itemize} \item If the constraint does not fix the F-term of the multiplet, the usual supergravity expansions of subsection \ref{LEEFT SUGRA in IIB compactifications} still hold and the constraint only fixes either its bosonic or fermionic dynamical degrees of freedom in the final action.
 In the unitary gauge the fixed components vanish. \item If the constraint also fixes the F-term, then the expansions of subsection \ref{LEEFT SUGRA in IIB compactifications} do not hold anymore since they are derived by expanding the F-term too.
-If the fields $\varphi^i$ correspond to chiral multiplets without independent spinor and auxiliary fields, then the calculation proceeds as follows: \begin{itemize} \item[-] in principle, the full F-term potential is $V_F = K_{I \bar{J}} F^I \bar{F}^J - 3 \kappa_4^2 \, e^{\kappa_4^2 K} \, W \bar{W}$, with the auxiliary fields given by the well-known solutions to their algebraic field equations, $\bar{F}^J = \kappa_4^2 e^{K/2} K^{I\bar{J}} D_I W$; \item[-] however, the constraints on the $\varphi^i$ auxiliary fields can be implemented as extra Lagrange multipliers which make them purely fermionic terms, so that the actual F-term potential is just $V_F = K_{M \bar{N}} F^M \bar{F}^N - 3 \kappa_4^2 \, e^{\kappa_4^2 K} \, W \bar{W}$. \end{itemize} By performing an expansion as in equations (\ref{total K}, \ref{total W}), one can show that the scalar potential for the fields $\varphi^i$ is of the form
+If the fields $\varphi^i$ correspond to chiral multiplets without independent spinor and auxiliary fields, then the calculation proceeds as follows: \begin{itemize} \item[-] in principle, the full F-term potential is $V_F = K_{I \bar{J}} F^I \bar{F}^J - 3 \kappa_4^2 \, e^{\kappa_4^2 K} \, W \bar{W}$, with the auxiliary fields given by the well-known solutions to their algebraic field equations, $\smash{\bar{F}^{\bar{J}} = e^{\kappa_4^2 K/2} K^{I\bar{J}} D_I W}$; \item[-] however, the constraints on the $\varphi^i$-multiplet auxiliary fields make them purely fermionic terms before algebraically fixing them, so that the actual F-term potential is just $V_F = K_{M \bar{N}} \dot{F}^M \smash{\dot{\bar{F}}}^{\bar{N}} - 3 \kappa_4^2 \, e^{\kappa_4^2 K} \, W \bar{W}$, with $\smash{\dot{\bar{F}}}^{\bar{N}} = e^{\kappa_4^2 K/2} K^{M\bar{N}} \nabla_M W$. \end{itemize} By performing an expansion as in equations (\ref{total K}, \ref{total W}), one can show that the scalar potential for the fields $\varphi^i$ is of the form

 Obviously there is no distinction between supersymmetric and supersymmetry-breaking terms, but the notation is meant to emphasise the differences with respect to the standard case.
 In particular, the two mass contributions read